-Based on the nature and circumstances of the complaint, the Title IX Officer or designee in consultation with appropriate Unit heads and other University administrators may authorize Interim pProtective mMeasures to ensure the safety and well-being of the Complainant and others in the campus community, as appropriate.
-The Title IX Officer or designee will promptly inform the Respondent (if they are a member of the University community) of any Interim pProtective mMeasures that will directly impact the Respondent and provide an opportunity for the Respondent to respond.
+Based on the nature and circumstances of the complaint, the Title IX Officer or designee in consultation with appropriate University administrators may authorize Interim Protective Measures to ensure the safety and well-being of the Complainant and others in the University community, as appropriate.
+The Title IX Officer or designee will promptly inform the Respondent (if they are a member of the University community) of any Interim Protective Measures that will directly impact the Respondent and provide an opportunity for the Respondent to respond.

-The OCRSM retains discretion to impose and/or modify any iInterim pProtective mMeasures based on all available information.
-Interim pProtective mMeasures will remain in effect until the University's final resolution of the sSexual mMisconduct complaint.
+The OCRSM retains discretion to impose and/or modify any Interim Protective Measures based on all available information.
+Interim Protective Measures will remain in effect until the University's final resolution of the Sexual Misconduct complaint.
 Interim Protective Measures may be made permanent, as needed, after adjudication.
-A party may challenge the imposition of iInterim pProtective mMeasures, or a decision not to impose iInterim pProtective mMeasures, by contacting the OCRSM and University Human Resources to address any concerns.
-Information about iInterim pProtective mMeasures can be found on pages 11-12 of the Policy.
+A party may challenge the imposition of Interim Protective Measures, or a decision not to impose Interim Protective Measures, by contacting the OCRSM to address any concerns.
+Information about Interim Protective Measures can be found on page 11 of the Policy.